mozilla/mozjpeg/README-turbo.txt

 *******************************************************************************

 Most of libjpeg-turbo inherits the non-restrictive, BSD-style license used by libjpeg (see README.)
-The TurboJPEG/OSS wrapper (both C and Java versions) and associated test programs bear a similar license, which is reproduced below:
+The TurboJPEG wrapper (both C and Java versions) and associated test programs bear a similar license, which is reproduced below:

 Redistribution and use in source and binary forms, with or without